cathxrsis/cathxrsis.github.io/_posts/2021-05-06-STM-Considered-Harmful.md

 comments: true
 ---

-In the grand tradition of computer science bloggers, started by Edsgar Dijkstra himself with [*Go To statement considered harmful*](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf), it is time to spill the tea on a commonly used language feature.
+In the grand tradition of computer science bloggers, started by Edsgar Dijkstra himself with [*Go To statement considered harmful*](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf), it is time to critique a commonly used language feature.
 This time in UML \& SysML (this also applies to simulink, but this is by no means the limits of my quibbles with Matlab).
-SysML has a few behavioural diagram types: the use case diagram (allegedly), the sequence diagram, the activity diagram, the parametrics diagram (parametrics *are* behaviour: fight me) and the state machine diagram.
+SysML has a few behavioural diagram types: the use case diagram (allegedly), the sequence diagram, the activity diagram, the parametrics diagram (though they're considered different for some reason?) and the state machine diagram.
 After the sequence diagram, the state machine diagram is probably the most used diagram for behavioural specification.
 In this blog post, I'm going to tell you why that's bad.

 <!-- more -->